getify/eslint-plugin-proper-ternary/README.md

 * [`"parens"`](#rule-parens): requires surrounding `( .. )` parentheses around specific kinds of expressions in ternary expression clauses.

+* [`"where"`](#rule-where): restricts where in program structure ternary expressions can be used: forbidding them as standalone statements, in object properties, as arguments, etc.

 ## Enabling The Plugin

 To use **proper-ternary**, load it as a plugin into ESLint and configure the rules as desired.